Deducteam/hol2dk/README.md

 The order targets are done important: `split` must be done first, then `lp`, etc.

-To speed up lp file generation for some theorems with very big proofs, you can write in a file called `BIG_FILES` a space-separated list of theorem names.
+To speed up lp file generation for some theorems with very big proofs, you can write in a file called `BIG_FILES` a list of theorem names (lines starting with `#` are ignored).

 **By splitting proofs in several parts: command `mk`**